qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 You can define your input as mandatory for your model by checking the
 |checkbox| ``Mandatory`` option and by checking the |unchecked| ``Advanced``
-checkbox you can set the input to be within the ``Advanced`` menu.
+checkbox you can set the input to be within the ``Advanced`` section.
 This is particularly useful when the model has many parameters and some of them are not trivial, but you still want to choose them.

-The ``Comments`` tab allows you to tag with more information the input so that you can keep the description short and at the same time you can better describe the parameter.
+The ``Comments`` tab allows you to tag the input with more information, to better describe the parameter.
 Comments are visible only in the modeler canvas and not in the final algorithm dialog.